a11ywatch/kayle/README.md

 ## Benchmarks

-1. `fast_htmlcs` runs over 110 times base faster than htmlcs or HTML codesniffer.
+1. `fast_htmlcs` runs up to 110 times base faster than htmlcs or HTML codesniffer.
-1. `fast_axecore` runs over 30%-100%+ base faster than the original axe by default and scales the larger the website.
+1. `fast_axecore` runs up to 60%-100%+ base faster than the original axe by default and scales the larger the website.

 Currently `fast_htmlcs` runs around 50x faster than axe-core and has several differences of handling the way issues are found.
 They both capture different cases and is best to used together which this library handles efficiently.
 We use [swc](https://swc.rs/) to minify the scripts for small bundle sizes under 142kb for HTMLCS compared to the original being 365kb.